 The discipline process requires trust that the professional staff member will make the appropriate determination for the student(s) involved.
-There are many factors that come to play when making a discipline decision about a student.
+There are many factors that come into play when making a discipline decision about a student.

+University Hearings

-University Hearings: The students who have been charged through the filing of a Student Conduct Incident Report will have their case heard by a University hearing officer or board.
+The students who have been charged through the filing of a Student Conduct Incident Report will have their case heard by a University hearing officer or board.
 The hearing officer is a University faculty or staff member.

 It is the responsibility of the officer or board to determine the facts of the particular incident, and then, if appropriate, place a sanction on the student.
-Therefore, it is important for you to spend some time reviewing the incident prior to the hearing.
-The burden of demonstrating what you did in the incident report is upon you.
+Therefore, it is important for the student to spend some time reviewing the incident prior to the hearing.
+The burden of demonstrating what the student did or did not do in the incident is upon the student.
 The boards and officers do not assume that a person is responsible just because an issue was documented.

-To assist you in preparing a case, ask yourself the following questions about the incident:
+To assist a student in preparing a case, ask yourself the following questions about the incident:

 - What time was the incident?
 What day of the week? - Who did I see at the scene of the incident?
-Will they serve as a witness? - How might I describe the physical layout of the building, hall, etc.?
-Where was I? - What are the specifics of the situation that caused a policy had been violated?
-How was I informed that I was in violation of a University policy? - What were the actions that lead to the handling the situation?
+Will they serve as a witness? - Where was I?
+How might I describe the physical layout of the building, hall, etc.? - What are the specifics of the situation that caused a policy to be violated? - How was I informed that I was in violation of a University policy? - What were the actions that led to the handling of the situation?
 Am I familiar with the hearing procedures?